spesmilo/electrum/contrib/osx/README.md

 This needs to be done on a system running macOS or OS X.

+The script is only tested on Intel-based Macs, and the binary built targets `x86_64` currently.

 Notes about compatibility with different macOS versions:
 - In general the binary is not guaranteed to run on an older version of macOS than what the build machine has.
 This is due to bundling the compiled Python into